sylabs/singularity-cri-userdocs/docs/scheduler.rst

 .. note::

 	`/etc/kubernetes/manifests/kube-scheduler.yaml` is the default location of
 	scheduler pod specification.
-If you changed that make sure to update the appropriate one.
+If you changed that, make sure to update to the appropriate one.

 Restart kube-scheduler pod
 ---------------------------